Device Configuration provides administrators and technicians with powerful management tools, but what exactly is it? This blog details the basics.

 Step 1

-Create a new template by clicking the ‘Add New’ button at the top of the page.
+Create a new template by clicking the button with a plus sign at the top of the page.

-The template must be given a name and at least one template module must be selected for the template to save.
+The template must be named and at least one template module must be selected for the template to save.

 Select the module[s] to be included in the template using the drop-down menu.